hhalvors/phi201_s2024_instructor/precept4.md

 ## For a single sentence

-Each sentence of proposition logic is either atomic, or it has a **main connective**.
-This main connective is the last connective that occurs in the parse tree of the sentence, and it is also the last column to be filled out in a truth table for the sentence.
-It is a good idea, when you are writing a truth table, to circle or highlight the column under the main connective so as to stay clear about the meaning of the truth table.

-**Exercise:** What is the main connective of $(P\wedge Q)\vee \neg (P\to Q)$?

-**Exercise:** What is the main connective of $((P\to Q)\to P)\to P$?

 There are only three ways that the truth table of a single sentence can turn out.
 The column under the main connective can have: